 If large pieces crystal opals they will sometimes cut better display colour if cut at angle.

-It is lot trial and error and no set rules with rubbing black opals
+It is a lot of trial and error and no set rules with rubbing black opals.

 Except use common sense when cutting black opal.

 Cut small pieces and understand how the parcel will cut.

 Even on the opal fields some opal mines will vary on composition on each layer as opal mined 20 feet down might be different o opal mined 40 ft down.

 Another problem new cutters find is that their new polishing wheels are to Sharp and rub away the thin colour bars on black opals.